Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: The cross-correlation signal

+Let us just recall here that the window function of the $\gamma$-ray emission of astrophysical sources depends on the $\gamma$-ray luminosity function (GLF) of each specific source-type and on their SED, and is integrated over the luminosity of the sources up to a threshold luminosity, which corresponds to the minimal luminosity that a source must posses in order to be resolved by the detector (in this way, the window function which is then obtained pertains to the {\it unresolved} sources, those contributing to the UGRB).
+The full expression and the detailed modeling can be found in Appendix \ref{app:Wastro}.

 For the DM $\gamma$-ray emission, we consider both annihilating and decaying DM.
 In the case of annihilation, the relevant particle physics parameters are the DM mass $m_\chi$ and the thermally-averaged annihilation cross-section $\langle \sigma v\rangle$.
 For decaying DM, the key parameters are the mass and the lifetime $\tau$.
 These will be the parameters for which we provide the forecast sensitivity in the cross-correlation analysis.
-The {expressions for the} window functions and {the} 3D cross-correlation power spectra are reported in {\cref{app:model}}. {Here we recall that the window functions are proportional to $\langle \sigma v\rangle$ for annihilating DM and inversely proportional to $\tau$ in the case of decaying DM.
+The {expressions for the} window functions and the 3D cross-correlation power spectra are reported in {\cref{app:model}}.
+Here we recall that the window functions are proportional to $\langle \sigma v\rangle$ for annihilating DM and inversely proportional to $\tau$ in the case of decaying DM, and proportional to $m_\chi^{-2}$ and $m_\chi^{-1}$ for annihilating and decaying DM, respectively.
+The window function of the gamma-ray emission from DM annihilation or decay also depends on the average dark matter content of the Universe and on the energy spectrum produced by dark matter annihilation or decay, which in turn depends on the specific annihilation/decay channel, for which we will consider $b \bar b$ as the representative case and provide results also for the channels $e^+e^-$, $\tau^+\tau^-$ and $W^+W^-$.
+In the case of annihilating dark matter, the window function also contains a so-called flux-multiplier factor, which accounts for the enhancement of the flux due to the clumping of DM and the presence of sub-structures within the DM halos.
+The full expressions and the detailed modeling of the DM window functions can be found in Appendix \ref{app:WDM}.
 A few examples of the redshift behavior of the $\gamma$-ray window functions for DM annihilation are shown in Fig. \ref{fig:window_main}, for two photon energies and two DM masses.
 For comparison, we also show the window functions of unresolved LISP and HSP astrophysical source classes, assuming an observation time of 3 hours.
 The observation time affects the window functions of astrophysical sources, since it determines the minimum luminosity of the sources that can be resolved by the instrument (and therefore do not contribute to the unresolved component consider in our analysis).
-The case for 50 hours of observation is shown in Fig. \ref{fig:zWindows} in {\cref{app:model}}.}
+The case for 50 hours of observation is shown in Fig. \ref{fig:zWindows} in {\cref{app:model}}.

 For the present analysis, which primarily focuses on the sensitivity to a DM signal, we adopt as galaxy catalogs the Two Micron All-Sky Survey (2MASS) \cite{2MASS:2006qir,Bilicki:2013sza} and the 2MASS Redshift Survey (2MRS) \cite{Huchra:2011ii,Ando:2017wff} catalogs, since they cover the low redshift range $z \lesssim 0.1$ where most of the DM $\gamma$-ray emission originates.
 Astrophysical sources, on the other hand, have a peak in emission at redshifts $z\sim 0.3$--$0.4$ at $E\sim {50}\,\mathrm{GeV}$, and $z\sim 0.1$--$0.2$ at $E\gtrsim 1\,\mathrm{TeV}$ as shown {in Fig. \ref{fig:window_main} and in Fig. \ref{fig:zWindows}} in {\cref{app:model}}.
 The latter range is a consequence of strong absorption of $\gamma$-rays above $\sim 1 \mathrm{TeV}$ due to interactions with the extragalactic background light (EBL), which limits the $\gamma$-ray horizon to $z\sim 0.1$--$0.2$ independently of the type of source.